Greenock and Port Glasgow Tramways

 Greenock and Port Glasgow Tramway inspectors

-A studio portrait of two G&PGT inspectors, who are in a highly unusual interactive pose rather than the formal portrait style much favoured by Victorian and Edwardian photographers — photo undated, but probably taken in the mid-to-late Edwardian era.
+A studio portrait of two G&PGTCo inspectors, who are in a highly unusual interactive pose rather than the formal portrait style much favoured by Victorian and Edwardian photographers — photo undated, but probably taken in the mid-to-late Edwardian era.
 Photo courtesy of Christine Allan (nee Branscombe).

 Female staff